Atlantic Wall: Creation

-Prior to the Atlantic Wall decision, following a number of commando raids, on 2 June 1941 Adolf Hitler asked for maps of the Channel Islands.
+Prior to the Atlantic Wall decision, following a number of commando raids, on 2 June 1941 that Adolf Hitler asked for maps of the Channel Islands.
 These were provided the next day and by 13 June 1941 Hitler had made a decision.
-Ordering additional men to the Islands and having decided the defences were inadequate, lacking tanks and coastal artillery, the Organisation Todt (OT) was instructed to undertake the building of 200–250 strong points in each of the larger islands.
+Ordering additional men to the islands and having decided the defences were inadequate, lacking tanks and coastal artillery, the Organisation Todt (OT) was instructed to undertake the building of 200–250 strong points in each of the larger islands.
 The plan was finalised by the OT and submitted to Hitler.
 The original defence order was reinforced with a second dated 20 October 1941, following a Fuhrer conference on 18 October to discuss the engineers' assessment of requirements.
 The permanent fortification of the Channel Islands was to make them into an impregnable fortress to be completed within 14 months.
 Festungspionierkommandeur XIV was created to command the project of fortifying the Channel Islands.

 It was six months later on 23 March 1942 that Hitler issued Führer Directive No. 40, which called for the creation of an "Atlantic Wall".
 He ordered naval and submarine bases to be heavily defended.
 Fortifications remained concentrated around ports until late in 1943, when defences were increased in other areas.
 This decision required the army engineers and the OT to organise quickly.
 Massive supplies of cement, steel reinforcing and armour plate would be required and everything would need to be transported.

 Nazi propaganda claimed that the wall stretched from the cape of Norway down to the Spanish border.